-Sánchez, a Fulbright fellow from 2005–2007, earned his Master of Spanish Music degree under the legendary Alicia de Larrocha.
+Sánchez, a Fulbright fellow from 2005–2007, earned his Master of Spanish Music degree under Alicia de Larrocha.
 He studied with Tamás Ungár at Texas Christian University, graduating summa cum laude, and with Douglas Humpherys at the Eastman School of Music, where he completed his Master of Music and Doctor of Musical Arts degrees.

-Sánchez is a New Piano Collective artist.
+Sánchez is a Steinway Artist.

 "Paul Sánchez, the director of the festival, I met [him] when he was fifteen, and today he is a great artist...
 I'm old enough now to... have met several people that have gone on and you know, you are very proud of them, and it's great... it's a privilege to have been part of their lives."